 I’m no fancy cake decorator.
 Perhaps you’ve noticed.
 But with a few sprinkles and some small zippered plastic bags with a snipped off corner, you can dress these cake pops up just enough to make them special and show somebody you care.

-- Make ganache and immediately pour into bowl of cake crumbs and mix lightly with hands (another use for exam gloves in the kitchen).
+- Make ganache and immediately pour into a bowl of cake crumbs and mix lightly with hands (another use for exam gloves in the kitchen).
 Chill.

-- Use ice cream or cookie dough dipper to portion into balls.
+- Use an ice cream or cookie dough dipper to portion into balls.
 Roll with hands or on wax paper until smooth.
 Chill.